MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

 ### TCS to be calculated on customer invoice (through general journal, sales journal, sales invoice or sales order)

-For example, invoice has been issued to customer for INR 10,000 on which 1% TCS is applicable for Nature of Collection "Scrap".
+For example, invoice has been issued to customer for INR 10,000 on which 1% TCS is applicable for Nature of Collection 'Scrap'.

   - In this case TCS calculation will be as following: